AshkIza/cloudNativeApp/README.md

-# Cloud Native Application
+# How to build Cloud Native Applications by Angular, Spring Boot and Kubernetes
-**This application is implemented using SpringBoot, Angular, MySQL/MongoDB, Docker/Docker-compose, and Kubernetes/minikube**.
+**This application is implemented by SpringBoot 4.0, Angular 11.0, MySQL/MongoDB, Docker/Docker-compose, and Kubernetes (Minikube / GKE)**.

 We are building a  [Learning Management System (LMS)](https://en.wikipedia.org/wiki/Learning_management_system) based on micro-services Architecture.
 Each major component of the system is designed, built and deployed sepearately within its own Container / Pod.
 This helps to scale the application at ease and also make use of differerent technologies for building the app.